 David Fishman has a B.A. in Writing Seminars from Johns Hopkins University, and an M.F.A. in Creative Writing from the University of Florida.
 His writing has appeared in Iron Horse Literary Review, on the Lucky Peach website, and elsewhere.
 David lives in Baltimore with his wife and daughter, and works as a Senior Programmer / Analyst at Johns Hopkins University Press.
-David writes in both form and free verse.
-He describes his poems as trying to reconcile the odd contradictions of life while walking the boundaries between the commonplace, the weird, and the impossible- all in the pursuit of truth and beauty.
-David uses his phone and laptop to do all of his writing on a laptop that is dying, and so he will use some of the grant to replace it.
+David writes poetry in both form and free verse.
+He describes his poems as trying to reconcile the odd contradictions of life while walking the boundaries between the commonplace, the weird, and the impossible—all in the pursuit of truth and beauty.
+David does most of his writing on a laptop that is dying, and so he will use some of the grant to replace it.
 He also plans to use it to pay for childcare to create more writing time, which has been limited since his daughter was born.

 Born and raised in Baltimore and a native of Hamilton for over thirty years, Juan became interested in music while rummaging through his older sister’s record collection and listening to her albums.
 Among the stacks of vinyl he found The Beatles, the group he credits with changing his life.
 He loved the music and everything about them; and he’s certain his life would have been much different without their influence.
 Juan received his Associate of Arts degree from Essex Community College, A Bachelor of Music Degree from Towson State University, and a Masters of Percussion Performance from the Boston Conservatory of Music.
 He served as Principal Percussionist with the United States Navy Band in Washington, DC from 1988 until retirement in 2014.
 As a member of the Navy’s premier performance unit, The Concert Band, Juan has performed throughout the continental United States, Canada, Sweden, Norway, Germany, Austria and Italy.
 He has performed at the White House, the State Department, the Pentagon, Carnegie Hall and Arlington National Cemetery.
 During his twenty six years with the band, he has had the honor of performing for five presidents and numerous members of the Congress and Senate.
 Prior to joining the Navy he taught at the Peabody Preparatory, Friends School and privately in his home.
 He also performed locally with the Baltimore Symphony, Annapolis Symphony and the Maryland Symphony.
 Juan started playing drum set with local rock and roll cover bands in his teenage and young adult years and believes he “played in every bar and night club in Baltimore; most of them are gone now but I have great memories of a vibrant live music scene in the City.”
 After retirement Juan chose to show his appreciation for music education and pay tribute to The Beatles, selecting eleven songs from the catalog and arranging them for vibraphone.
 Most published music for this instrument is of a classical nature, or jazz arrangements of music written for other instruments.
 Juan felt that new vibraphone arrangements from compositions by one of rock’s greatest groups would attract a new audience to the instrument.
 These arrangements are designed for college students and professional percussionist for performances at concerts and recitals.
 Juan’s dream has long been to bring the vibraphone and Beatles music to a larger audience.
 This grant provides the resources needed to create and develop a YouTube page which can showcase the arrangements and professionally transcribe and print the sheet music of the eleven arrangements.
 Ultimately, Mr. Vazquez hopes to have the arrangements published and this grant will help provide the needed resources.
 Juan fully realizes he has been blessed to be able to do what he loves for a living, and that none of this is possible without those who help shape and guide us throughout our lives.
 Giving back helps nurture the next generation of artists.
 Currently Juan serves as a volunteer Team Leader for AARP’s Experience Corps.
 He and his team of volunteers serve as mentors, Literacy Trainers and assistants at the William Paca Elementary School in Baltimore City.
 Mr. Vazquez is grateful for this opportunity which would not be possible without the vision and generosity of Ryan Dorsey and his staff.